Web self-service is a set of online tools that enable customers to find answers and resolve issues without needing to contact a support agent.

 Build a self-service website that works for your customers

-Your first move in creating a web-based self-service experience is choosing the right platform.
-BoldDesk’s web self-service suite — featuring a knowledge base, portal, and AI search makes support simple and accessible.
+Your first move in creating a web-based customer self-service experience is choosing the right platform.
+Take, for example, BoldDesk is a web self-service platform that combines a knowledge base, portal, and AI search, making support simple and accessible.

 How to implement: